 Mujeres de Giraldo includes mostly Castillo and Caturra varieties, these coffee trees grow at an altitude range between 1900-2200 m.a.s.l.
 The coffee is produced by women, who come from the towns surrounding Giraldo in Antioquia.
 The process of this coffee is washed and wet fermented.
 The motivation behind this coffee is remarklable.
 Giraldo is a small town, where the level of mistrust between sellers and producers is quite high.

-Mujeres de Giraldo, The Coffee Quest spearheaded by Yessica, aims to organize our female producing partners into an association, with the aim of growing self-determination through coffee, and education.
-Together we will determine the needs of the group, and design training and workshops to achieve their goals.
-We want to enable female farmers to become the agents of change in their societies, for example by offering (online) training opportunities in the fields of:
+Mujeres de Giraldo, spearheaded by Yessica and Sirley, aims to organize our female producing partners into an association, with the aim of growing self-determination through coffee, and education.
+Thanks to the workshops, we are currently running, we are identifying and determining the needs of the group, and tailor the training to achieve their goals.
+We want to enable female farmers to become the agents of change in their societies.
+Our training opportunities we are offering are in the fields of:

 - Coffee production to improve quality, yield and income;

-- Business administration to enable women to build and grow sustainable enterprises.
+- Business administration to enable women to build, grow and lead sustainable enterprises.

 Discover other stories from Colombia...